Am I the right candidate for a breast lift?

 - This approach is ideal for patients with severe breast ptosis.

-Patients are advised to get out of bed and take short walks as soon as they are able.
-Doing this promotes circulation, which helps reduce the risk of developing blood clots.
-Patients tend to encounter the most discomfort during first few days of recovery, but pain can be managed with prescription medication.
-Rigorous movement and exercise must be avoided for several weeks.
+Patients tend to encounter the most discomfort during the first few days of recovery, but pain can be managed with prescription medication.
+Patients are advised to stand and take short walks as soon as they are able.
+Doing this promotes circulation, which helps reduce the risk of developing blood clots; however, rigorous movement and exercise must be avoided for several weeks.
 Patients may resume working one week after their breast lift procedure as long as their occupation does not involve heavy lifting or strenuous activity.

 Experiencing significant difficulties after breast lift surgery is rare.
 Following all aftercare instructions helps minimize the risk of potential complications.
 Some of the most common risks associated with breast lift surgery include:

 - Blood clots

 - Bleeding or hematoma

 How is my breast lift type determined?

 The type of breast lift a patient receives is dependent on her specific aesthetic goals, physiological needs, and the results that a specific technique can offer.
 The lollipop incision technique offers favorable correction for mild to moderate sagging and adjusting nipple size or symmetry.
 The anchor incision method is most effective for correcting moderate to severe breast sagging and adjusting nipple size or symmetry.
 Incision types are also dependent on the positions of the areolas, skin elasticity, breast size and shape, and the degree of sagging.